MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     CREATE EXTENSION IF NOT EXISTS azure_ai;
     ```

     `CREATE EXTENSION` loads a new extension into the database by running the extension's script file, which typically creates new SQL objects such as functions, data types and schemas.
-If an extension of the same name already exists, an error will be thrown.
+If an extension of the same name already exists, an error is thrown.
 Adding `IF NOT EXISTS` allows the command to execute without throwing an error if it is already installed.

 ## Review the objects contained within the `azure_ai` extension

 Reviewing the objects within the `azure_ai` extension can provide a better understanding of its capabilities.
 In this task, you inspect the various schemas, user-defined functions (UDFs), and composite types added to the database by the extension.

-1. When working with `psql` in the cloud shell, it can be useful to enable the extended display for query results.
-Execute the following command to enable the extended display to be automatically applied when it will improve output display.
+1. When working with `psql` in the Cloud Shell, it can be useful to enable the extended display for query results.
+Execute the following command to enable the extended display to be automatically applied.
+It improves reading the output of subsequent commands.

     ```sql
     \x auto